aqu4holic/devnix-python-flake/README.md

 # devnix-python-flake
-Flake template for devenv Python on NixOS.
+Nix flake template for devenv Python on NixOS.